Pesticides

 When rats were exposed to omethoate, a commonly used insecticide in most developing countries, the effects suggested that omethoate has the potential to cause insulin resistance (Zhang et al. 2014).

 Permethrin, an pyrethoid insecticide used as an insect repellent, impairs glucose homeostasis and alters fat cell development in laboratory studies (Kim et al. 2014), and reduces glucose uptake from muscle cells (Sun et al. 2017).
 It can cause insulin resistance, and raises glucose and insulin levels in mice, even without raising weight or fat mass (Xiao et al. 2017a), but can also cause weight gain as well (Xiao 2017b).
 Another study by the same authors sums it up: permethrin increased body weight, fat mass, and insulin resistance with a high fat diet, but not with a low fat diet-- without influencing the amount of food eaten.
 Permethrin also increased insulin, glucose, leptin, triglycerides, and cholesterol levels (Xiao et al. 2018).
+In zebrafish, permethrin affected metabolism in ways that may contribute to obesity and liver disease (Khan et al. 2024).
 Also, early life exposure to permethrin leads to low vitamin D levels in adult offspring (Fedeli et al. 2013); vitamin D deficiency is linked to diabetes.
 In cells, the pyrethoid pesticide bifenthrin causes effects that are linked to obesity (Xiang et al. 2018).
 In mice, long-term exposure to low doses of bifenthrin induces fat deposition (Wei et al. 2019).
 In rats, bifenthrin increased inflammation, and total and LDL cholesterol levels.
 These effects were prevented by vitamin E and selenium (Feriani et al. 2018).
 The pyrethroid insecticide lambda-cyhalothrin caused higher total cholesterol levels in rats, whereas the antioxidant glutathione ameliorated the effect (Ganiyat et al. 2023).
 The pyrethroid pesticide cypermethrin, at low doses, in conjunction with a high calorie diet, exacerbated insulin resistance in adult male mice, and the diet increased accumulation of cypermethrin in the liver (Wei et al. 2023).
 Exposure of adult rats to the pyrethroid pesticide lambda-cyhalothrin caused high blood sugar, low insulin levels, and lower glycogen content in the liver.
 Pancreatic islets displayed degenerative changes and beta-cells loss (Sakr and Rashad, 2023).

 One pesticide, TFM, is used to kill sea lampreys (an invasive species) in the Great Lakes.
 One of the ways is works is by affecting glycogen levels in the lampreys, disturbing energy metabolism (curiously, adults are more susceptible to these effects) (Henry et al. 2015).
 Also in aquatic ecosystems, pesticide mixtures, in combination with temperature-induced stress, causes fish to have decreased production of glucose by the liver, and affected protein, lipid, and carbohydrate metabolism (Gandar et al. 2017).